About This Chapter

 77. Where to Find Primary Sources: Helping Students with Research

-In this lesson we examine primary sources, the difference between primary and secondary sources, and some of the best ways to find good primary sources.
-A short quiz follows the lesson.
+In this lesson, we examine primary sources, the difference between primary and secondary sources, and some of the best ways to find good primary sources.

 78. Why Is Poetry Important?